EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

 #### Format

-The index consists of two piece of memory: an array for buckets, and a buffer containing the array lists (call it "buffer" below, and "file" as the SST file).
+The index consists of two piece of memory: an array for hash buckets, and a buffer containing the binary searchable indexes (call it "buffer" below, and "file" as the SST file).

 Key is hashed to buckets based on hash of its prefix (extracted using Options.prefix_extractor).